deepset-ai/haystack-tutorials/markdowns/19_Text_to_Image_search_pipeline_with_MultiModal_Retriever.md

 **Goal**: After completing this tutorial, you will have learned about the MultiModalRetriever, and built a simple retrieval pipeline that searches for relevant images given a text query.

+To make this pipeline work, we first need to embed the images from the dataset using a transformer model.
+These image embeddings are representative of respective image's content.
+These embeddings lie in a high dimensional vector space.
+Then we embed the text query using the same transformer model (i.e. OpenAI CLIP).
+Because we use the same transformer model, these text embeddings also exist in the same space as the image embeddings.
+Finally we perform nearest neighbours search to retrieve relevant images for our text query.

+Let's go and build a Text-to-Image search pipeline using a small animal dataset!

 ## Preparing the Colab Environment

 - [Enable GPU Runtime in GPU](https://docs.haystack.deepset.ai/v5.2-unstable/docs/enable-gpu-runtime-in-colab)